 All of our APA modules and some of our CIP modules are assessed by Multiple Choice Question (MCQ) exams, which are corrected using a negative marking scheme.
 Negative marking means you get 3 marks for a correct answer, -1 for an incorrect answer and 0 for an unanswered question.

 While students often feel that answering as many questions as possible will allow them to build up marks, guessing the answers when negative marking is in play could be detrimental to your final result.
-We recommend that instead of taking a blind guess at an answer, choose option ‘E’ on your answer sheet instead.
+We recommend that instead of taking a blind guess at an answer, choose option ‘E’ (I don't know) instead.

 2. Not attempting all questions on a written paper